 For matters of eligibility or compliance, please consult with your athletic director or principal first.
 It is their responsibility to be knowledgeable of OHSAA Bylaws, and to call or email the OHSAA for clarification, if necessary.
 If your athletic administrator is not readily available, you may email me at rprice@ohsaa.org.
-Include the name of the school at which you coach.
+Include the name of the school for which you coach.

-Name Title E-Mail Dr. Deborah Moore Senior Director of Compliance dmoore@ohsaa.org Roxanne Price Senior Director of Compliance rprice@ohsaa.org
+Name Title E-Mail Ms. Kristin Ronai Director of Compliance kronai@ohsaa.org Ms. Roxanne Price Senior Director of Compliance rprice@ohsaa.org